Benign Overfitting with Quantum Kernels: Abstract

 \section{Abstract}

-Quantum kernels quantify similarity between data points by measuring the inner product between quantum states, computed through quantum circuit measurements.
-By embedding data into quantum systems, quantum kernel feature maps, that may be classically intractable to compute, could efficiently exploit high-dimensional Hilbert spaces to capture complex patterns.
-However, designing effective quantum feature maps remains a major challenge.
-Many quantum kernels, such as the fidelity kernel, suffer from exponential concentration, leading to near-identity kernel matrices that fail to capture meaningful data correlations and lead to overfitting and poor generalization.
+Kernel methods compare inputs through feature maps.
+Quantum kernels follow the same principle: input data are encoded into quantum states, which define \emph{quantum} feature representations in Hilbert spaces.
+Kernel values are then obtained by estimating inner products between these states using suitable quantum circuit measurements.
+As a result, quantum kernels may be intractable to compute classically\footnotemark while remaining efficiently computable on quantum hardware, potentially leading to a quantum advantage.
+However, designing effective quantum kernels remains a major challenge.
+Many quantum kernels, such as the fidelity kernel, suffer from exponential concentration.
+This results in near-identity kernel matrices that fail to capture meaningful data correlations and lead to overfitting and poor generalization.
 In this paper, we propose a novel strategy for constructing quantum kernels that achieve good generalization performance, drawing inspiration from benign overfitting in classical machine learning.
-Our approach introduces the concept of local-global quantum kernels, which combine two complementary components: a local quantum kernel based on measurements of small subsystems and a global quantum kernel derived from full-system measurements.
-Through numerical experiments, we demonstrate that local-global quantum kernels exhibit benign overfitting, supporting the effectiveness of our approach in enhancing quantum kernel methods.
+We introduce the concept of \emph{Local-Global} quantum kernels, which combine two components: a local quantum kernel based on measurements of small subsystems, and a global quantum kernel derived from full-system measurements.
+To support the effectiveness of the proposed construction, we show theoretically and empirically that Local-Global quantum kernels exhibit benign overfitting.